Fubon Art Museum: History

 In 2015, the Fubon Art Foundation decided to establish a new museum, and later collaborated with Renzo Piano and Kris Yao on designing, planning, and constructing the museum.
 It is Piano's first project in Taiwan.
 After years of construction, Fubon Art Museum was established on 4 May 2024.
 The first director is Dr. Maggie Tsai.
 The museum has a permanent collection of Sanyu and Yun Gee when it was established.

 The first exhibition after its establishment is the collection of Auguste Rodin, in collaboration with the Los Angeles County Museum of Art.
 In August, the museum launched another exhibition.
 The subject is Vincent van Gogh, in collaboration with the Kröller-Müller Museum.

-The museum sparked controversy over charging 1,200 TWD (37.10 USD in 2024) for regular tickets, compared to Metropolitan Museum of Art's 28 USD, Centre Pompidou's 17 EUR (18.50 USD in 2024), Leeum Museum of Art's 10,000 KRW (7.27 USD in 2024), and Mori Art Museum's 1,800 JPY (11.62 USD in 2024).
+The museum sparked controversy over charging 1,200 TWD (37.10 USD in 2024) for regular tickets, compared to Metropolitan Museum of Art's US$28, Centre Pompidou's 17 EUR (US$18.50 in 2024), Leeum Museum of Art's 10,000 KRW (US$7.27 in 2024), and Mori Art Museum's 1,800 JPY (US$11.62 in 2024).
 Taiwanese artist Katy Hsiu Chih Chien (簡秀枝) criticised that the fare is unreasonable for oridernary people.
-Chu Teh-I (曲德義), Professor Emeritus of Taipei National University of the Arts, described the fare as "rarely expensive".
+Chu Teh-I (曲德義), professor emeritus of Taipei National University of the Arts, described the fare as "rarely expensive".
 Fubon Art Museum, on the other hand, responded that the fare includes all exhibitions in the museum, and all of them cost a very high price.